shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 - OSThread (M)
 - Goroutines (G)

-In any particular Go application the number of processors is equal to the GOMAXPOCS, hence in any application it is equal to the no. of cores available for that application.
+In any particular Go application the number of threads available for go routines to run is equal to the GOMAXPROCS, which by default is equal to the number of cores available for that application.
+We can use the `runtime` package to change this number at runtime as well.
 OSThreads are scheduled over processors and goroutines are scheduled over OSThreads as explained in the Fig 2.

 `Go` has an M:N scheduler that also utilizes multiple processors.
 At any time, M goroutines need to be scheduled on N OS threads that runs on at most [GOMAXPROCS](#gomaxprocs) numbers of processors(`N <= GOMAXPROCS`).
 Go scheduler distribute runnable goroutines over multiple worker OS threads that runs on one or more processors.